Droslj/RCC-immuno-genomics/README.md

 Study of DP T cells in Renal cancer, data taken from [1] <br>

 **Keywords**<br>
-Clonal expansion, Double positive T cells, Cancer immunology, scTCR-seq, scRNA-seq
+Clonotypes, Clonal expansion, Double positive T cells, Cancer immunology, scTCR-seq, scRNA-seq

 **Objective**<br>
 This multi-omics project from the field of cancer genomics immunology studied the behavior of DP T cells in Renal cell carcinoma.<br>